Quickly tackling a complex 550-restaurant project

 PPM is incredibly proud to have been a part of this strategic initiative for our client.
 By delivering all As-Built surveys on-time and with the exact information required, we were able to help them keep their kitchen remodel program right on track.

-We did such a good job, in fact, that the Director of Architecture of the company shared these words about PPM’s performance: “Thank you for your continued commitment to excellence in delivering accurate and complete data.
+The Director of Architecture of the company agreed, saying: “Thank you for your continued commitment to excellence in delivering accurate and complete data.
 I appreciate your honesty and your desire to not compromise your company’s integrity.
 We are thankful for you and your team’s continued diligence as we complete this very important project.”

 Planning a Remodel or Expansion?
 PPM Can Help You Too